lunarcloud/sams-git-hooks-testing/README.md

-# sams-git-hooks-testing
+# Git hooks
-just testing git hooks
+Some example hooks and a means to set them up to be used.